zaktaw/RandomWorkoutGenerator/README.md

 How to open:

 Download and extract zip package.
-Run Generator file (requires Python to be installed on computer).
+Run Generator.py (requires Python to be installed on computer).

 How to use: